rogerta97/Programming_II_Zork/README.md

 	- The player is able to equip and unequip things and to see the inventory and the actual stats.

 =======

+4: In the fourth commit I made the following improvements: v0.3.3 (althoug there are all the comands working, there is no 0.4 since I have to place all the objects, but the funciontallity is done)

+	- I crated the action of put an object inside another object, that can be used to for taking use of the objects, for example, put figure into table.
+	- I improved the constructor of the items, now they accept a bool depending on if the object can storage other objects inside.
+	- I created a class and a file for the inventory, it's the base class of player and items, carrying it's respective objects, with it's respective contstructor.
+	-